 - The baseball comedy-romance “Bull Durham” charmed me.

-- “The Cooler,” a Vegas-set fairy tale starring William H. Macy and Maria Bello, is a charmer.
+- “The Cooler,” a Vegas-set fairy tale starring William H. Macy and Maria Bello, won me over.

 - “Death Becomes Her,” a Robert Zemeckis comedy about women and aging, is an inspired black comedy.